Enhancing Sensitivity of an Atom Interferometer to the Heisenberg Limit using Increased Quantum Noise: Schr odinger Cat Atomic Interferometer Using Conventional Detection

 If the population of the collective state $\ket{E_0}$ were detected, the signal would be $\cos[2](N\phi/2)$, with fringes a factor of $N$ narrower than that for the CRAIN; this is the CSD-SCAIN ~\cite{Sarkar1}.
-Compared to the CRAIN, the PGS remains unchanged, since the phase enhancement is countered by reduction in the signal amplitude by a factor of $N$.
-However, the SDS is now reduced by a factor of $\sqrt{N}$, since the number of particles is unity.
+Compared to the CRAIN, the phase gradient of the signal (PGS) remains unchanged, since the phase enhancement is countered by reduction in the signal amplitude by a factor of $N$.
+However, the standard deviation of the signal (SDS) is now reduced by a factor of $\sqrt{N}$, since the number of particles is unity.
 As such, the sensitivity increases by $\sqrt{N}$, reaching the HL.
 In what follows, we describe a significantly different version of the SCAIN, namely the CD-SCAIN, which employs the conventional detection technique corresponding to measuring the $z$-component of the combined spin of all atoms, the $\hat{J_z}$ operator, which represents the difference between the number of atoms in the spin-up and spin-down states.

 The signal for the CD-SCAIN is obtained by expanding $\hat{J_z}$ in the basis of the ZDCSs, then taking the expectation value with respect to $\ket{\Psi}_f$.
-This is found to be $\ev{\hat J_z}{\Psi_f}=-N/2\cos(N\phi)$, as derived in Section ~\ref{Section 2}, again showing $N$-fold fringe narrowing.
+This is found to be $\ev{\hat J_z}{\Psi_f}=-N/2\cos(N\phi)$, as derived in Section ~\ref{Section 3}, again showing $N$-fold fringe narrowing.
 However, compared to the case of the CSD-SCAIN, the amplitude of the fringes is now a factor of $N$ larger.
-As such, \textit{the PGS is now larger than that for a CRAIN by a factor of N} .
-At the same time, \textit{the SDS is also increased by a factor of} $\sqrt{N}$, compared to that for a CRAIN, as derived and discussed further in Section ~\ref{Section 2}.
+As such, \textit{the phase gradient of the signal (PGS) is now larger than that for a CRAIN by a factor of N} .
+At the same time, \textit{the standard deviation of the signal (SDS) is also increased by a factor of} $\sqrt{N}$, compared to that for a CRAIN, as derived and discussed further in Section ~\ref{Section 3}.
 This is surprising, since the signal amplitude for the CD-SCAIN is the same as that for a CRAIN.
 The net enhancement in sensitivity is by a factor of $\sqrt{N}$, reaching the HL, just as in the case of the CSD-SCAIN.
-However, the increase in SDS makes the CD-SCAIN significantly more robust against EN, as summarized earlier in Fig.~\ref{fig:1}.
+However, the increase in SDS makes the CD-SCAIN significantly more robust against excess noise (EN), as summarized earlier in Fig.~\ref{fig:1}.